nl8590687/ASRT_SpeechRecognition/README_EN.md

 Then, you need to copy all the files in the 'datalist' directory to the dataset directory, that is, put them together with the data set.

+Note that in the current version, in the configuration file, two data sets, Thchs30 and ST-CMDS, are added by default, please delete them if you don’t need them.
+If you want to use other data sets, you need to add data configuration yourself, and use the standard format supported by ASRT to organize the data in advance.

 ```shell
 $ cp -rf datalist/* dataset/
 ```